napari/napari/docs/explanations/rendering.md

 The renderer will compute the **working set** based on the current view.
 The working set is the set of chunks that we need to draw to fully render that specific view.
-The renderer will step through every chunk in the working set and do one of three things:
+The renderer will step through every chunk in the working set and do one of these three things:

 | Case                         | Action                                      |
 | ---------------------------- | ------------------------------------------- |